 The Fund provides income protection, death and disability benefits to its members.
-The Trustee has group policies in place with third party insurance companies to ensure there is income protection, death and disability benefits available for the members of the Fund.
+The Trustee has group policies in place with a third party insurance company to ensure that there are income protection, death and disability benefits available for the members of the Fund.

-The Fund collects premiums from members on behalf of the insurance companies.
+The Fund collects premiums from members on behalf of the insurance company.
 Insurance claim amounts are recognised where the insurer has agreed to pay the claim.
 Therefore, group life insurance premiums are not revenues or expenses of the Fund and do not give rise to insurance contract liabilities and reinsurance assets.
 Group life insurance premiums charged to members' accounts and insurance proceeds allocated to members' accounts are recognised in the statement of changes in member benefits.

-(n) Comparative amounts
+(o) Comparative amounts